-- An inspection should not be requested unless all work to be inspected is completed.
-If the inspector is called to inspect incomplete work and has to return later, a re-inspection fee will be charged.
+An inspection should not be requested unless all work to be inspected is completed.
+If the inspector is called to inspect incomplete (partial) work and must return later, a re-inspection fee of $150 will be charged.

 Inspections are an independent examination of construction activities by a person knowledgeable in building codes and the various building trades.
 Our inspectors confirm that actual job site conditions are in accordance with approved plans and verify that the construction materials are installed in a proper manner and in accordance with the approved plans and with the applicable codes.